-I do everything from scratch: from lab work on petri dishes to cooking rye grain in a pressure cooker to soaking an entire bale of straw in my bathtub, I know the entire production process of growing and selling mushrooms.
+I made everything from scratch: from lab work on petri dishes to cooking rye grain in a pressure cooker to soaking an entire bale of straw in my bathtub, I figured out the entire production process of growing and selling mushrooms.
 And since starting Prairie Oysters in 2017, I've sold to countless chefs and restaurants across Winnipeg and did a summer stint at one of the local farmers' markets.
 I even got a two-page spread in the Winnipeg Free Press, the city's most-circulated newspaper.

 Mushrooms or Testicles?

 In 2019 Prairie Oysters had a problem: It forgot to respond to an email from email@example.com two years prior.
 Ed wanted to know if the company sold mushrooms or cow testicles, and they were so busy not selling cow testicles that they couldn’t respond.

 To quash confusion, Prairie Oysters decided to overhaul its website to help Ed and others learn more about the company’s products.